dthwaite/TPA/README.md

 console.log(n7.toDecimal());     // '-4.4[19003115264797507788161993769470404984423676012461059]'
 console.log(n7.toDecimal(20));   // '-4.41900311526479750778...' (limit dp's to 20)
 ```
-Note that there is a `value()` method that gives the number in JS floating point number.
+Note that there is a `value()` method that gives the number as a javascript floating point number.
 This will clearly be an approximation in many cases.
 #### Operations
 Methods `add()`, `subtract()`, `multiply()` and `divide()` all operate in-situ on the number on which they are called.
 They return the number to allow for chaining of operations.
 Each takes a parameter that may either be an existing `Tpa` object (which is not changed) or a number or string that is a valid representation.
 Aliases for the above are: `plus()`, `sub()`, `minus()`, `mult()`, `times()`, `div()`.
 ```javascript